mnopqr1/AoC2022/README.md

 ## Day 21
 * This was fun and smooth (when I finally made some time to do it).
 Managed both parts on the first try!

+## Day 23
+* This one went surprisingly well.
+## Day 24
+Even if I was really stumped for a while, I eventually liked this puzzle because I feel like I eventually got to a clean solution by a few incremental insights:
+* The board positions are cyclic.
+* I can precompute the set of squares of the board that will be free at any given time in the cycle.
+* I then just need to keep track of a set of positions that I could have reached at time t, and stop when I see the goal position for the first time.
+* I need to take some special care with the start and end positions because from there only 2 moves are possible (stay or move) instead of 5.